cmu-delphi/delphi-epidata/docs/api/covidcast-signals/dsew-cpr.md

 The Community Profile Report (CPR) is published by the Data Strategy and Execution Workgroup (DSEW) of the White House COVID-19 Team.
 For more information, see the [official description and data dictionary at healthdata.gov](https://healthdata.gov/Health/COVID-19-Community-Profile-Report/gqxm-d9w9) for "COVID-19 Community Profile Report".

 This data source provides various COVID-19 related metrics, of which we report hospital admissions.
+Other sources of hospital admissions data in COVIDcast include [HHS](hhs.md) and [medical insurance claims](hospital-admissions.md).
+The CPR differs from these sources in that it is part of the public health surveillance stream (like HHS, unlike claims) but is available at a daily-county level (like claims, unlike HHS).
+CPR hospital admissions figures at the state level and above are meant to match those from HHS, but are known to differ.
+See the Limitations section for details.

 County, MSA, state, and HHS-level values are pulled directly from CPR; nation-level values are aggregated up from the state level.

 | Signal | Description |